stormpath/stormpath-sdk-python/docs/index.rst

-When John looked into the issue, he realized that each user request was hitting the `users` table to check the user's credentials, so John implemented a new `sessions` table, and used his framework's libraries to support user sessions to lessen the load on the database, and speed up user requests -- and the client was happy.
-"This is becoming a bit of a pain.", John thought.
+When John looked into the issue, he realized that each user request was hitting the `users` table to check the user's credentials, so John implemented a new `sessions` table, and used his framework's libraries to support user sessions to lessen the load on the database, and speed up user requests -- and the client was happy.  *"This is becoming a bit of a pain."*, John thought.

 As time passed, and the client continued to have more and more users sign up for the website.
 Before too long, the client asked John for help: users needed to